hyperledger/aries-rfcs/features/0592-indy-attachments/README.md

 This is the format of an Indy-style ZKP.
 It plays the same role as a W3C-style verifiable presentation (VP) and can be [mapped to one](https://docs.google.com/document/d/1ntLZGMah8iJ_TWQdbrNNW9OVwPbIWkkCMiid7Be1PrA/edit#heading=h.vw0mboesl528).

-The identifier for this format is `hlindy@v2.0` in the context of a Presentation message.
-It is the base64-encoded version of the data emitted by libindy's [indy_prover_create_proof()](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L1404)) function.
-A (non-base64-encoded) proof that responds to the [previous proof request sample](#proof-request-format) looks like this:
+The identifier for this format is `hlindy/proof@v2.0`.
+It is a version of the (JSON-based) data emitted by libindy's [indy_prover_create_proof()](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L1404)) function.
+A proof that responds to the [previous proof request sample](#proof-request-format) looks like this:

 ```jsonc
 {